-However, sometimes inappropriately accessing sensitive personal information can lead to serious issues with significant consequences, such as disciplinary action or reporting to AHPRA, or both.
+However, inappropriately accessing sensitive personal information can lead to serious issues with significant consequences, such as disciplinary action or reporting to AHPRA, or both.

 Have you found yourself in any of the following situations?

 - You looked up or came across the health information of someone you know, such as a colleague who you are not providing care to.

 - You walked away from your work computer forgetting to sign out of your patient’s health record.

 - You posted a photo of the adorable baby in the maternity ward on social media.

 - You unintentionally took your handover sheet home and disposed of it in the recycling bin.

 - You accessed and reviewed a patient’s medical imaging for education purposes, however, the patient is not in your direct care.

 - You asked questions out of curiosity about a patient who is not in your direct care.

 - You’ve been asked about your patient by another patient and you answer providing health information.

 - You debriefed about a patient to your family or friends.

 - You looked up health information to help a friend or a family member.

 All the above scenarios are examples of privacy and confidentiality breaches, and can lead to disciplinary action, including termination of your employment and being reported to Australian Health Practitioner Regulation Agency (AHPRA).

 How is privacy and confidentiality regulated?

 Graduates, along with all health care providers, are heavily regulated by a range of different legislation, codes and guidelines to ensure they maintain privacy and confidentiality standards.
 These include: